fivdi/pigpio/README.md

 # pigpio

-Rich high performance GPIO on the Raspberry Pi with JavaScript.
+Feature rich high performance GPIO on the Raspberry Pi with JavaScript.

 ## Features